omodara-ux/INST377-Final-Project-/Developer Manual.md

 Run Integration Tests: Tests/integration is where we store our integration tests.
 Run them using: npm run test:integration

 ## 4. API Documentation
 READ operations do not require authentication.
 WRITE operations require authentication.
-We do this as another layer of protection against spamWhen testing the application, make all API requests to the staging environment.
+Make all API requests to the staging environment.
 This API enforces rate-limits.
 The following limits apply:
 - 100 req/min for all read product queries (GET /api/v*/product requests or product page).
 There is no limit on product write queries.
 - 10 req/min for all search queries (GET /api/v*/search or GET /cgi/search.pl requests)
 - 2 req/min for facet queries (such as /categories, /label/organic, /ingredient/salt/category/breads,...)